 Orientation can be described by the three angles roll, pitch and heading, these are known as the Euler angles.
-They are best described visually through the Illustrations below.
+The rotation axes of roll, pitch and heading are shown visually in Illustration 1.
+The arrow indicates the positive rotation direction.